rticommunity/rticonnextdds-connector-js/docs/output.rst

 (due to e.g., the application being closed) during the specified ``timeout``, the Promise will resolve to -1.

-You can obtain information about the existing matched subscriptions with :attr:`Output.matchedSubscriptions`:
+You can obtain information about the existing matched subscriptions with the :attr:`Output.matchedSubscriptions` property:

 .. code-block:: javascript